 Japanese football fans set an example for Brazil

-Asking which team you root for
+Asking which team someone supports

 どのサッカーチームを応援していますか?